dgard8/Project_5/writeup.md

 The final pipeline works by combining all the previous pieces.
 It takes in an image and then does a sliding window search across four scale sizes.
 For each window it extracts the HOG and color features and passes them to the classifier.
 If the classifier thinks the window contains a car it saves the window in a list.
 After all the windows are searched that list is passed to the heat map functionality which reduces the noise and identifies the cars.

+In order to further reduce the noise in the video, I track the location of the cars identified in previous frames and then focus an extra round of searching in that area.
+That extra search helped verify that the object really was a car and when coupled with higher thresholding it reduced the amount of false positives.
+The extra thresholding was accomplished with the decision_function in the LinearSVC.
+I only accepted the window as actually a car if the decision_function returned 1 or higher.

 ---

 ### Video Results